 Role of the lead professional

-If you have any queries, or wish to request the full training brochure, please contact Kobita Begum, the Early Help Workforce Development Co-ordinator via email to Kobita.Begum@towerhamlets.gov.uk
+If you have any queries, please contact Kobita Begum, the Early Help Workforce Development Co-ordinator via email to Kobita.Begum@towerhamlets.gov.uk